darshanr15/DatabaseProject/README.md

 Note of Elegance:

 🌟 ExpressRail is designed for the discerning railways of today, offering efficiency and elegance in every aspect of its operation.

+*raildata.txt - Contains SQL Queries to create a Sample Database to Test this Project.